WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/extending-the-block-editor.md

 add_action( 'enqueue_block_assets', 'myguten_stylesheet' );
 ```

-Now when you view in the editor and publish, you will see your Fancy Quote style = a delicious tomato color text:
+Now when you view in the editor and publish, you will see your Fancy Quote style, a delicious tomato color text:

 ![Fancy Quote with Style](https://raw.githubusercontent.com/WordPress/gutenberg/master/docs/designers-developers/assets/fancy-quote-with-style.png)